jmstevers/zignals/README.md

 # zignals
-zignals is a signals library for Zig, with signals, derivations, and effects.
+zignals is a reactive programming library for Zig.

 > [!WARNING]
-> This is a toy project and is not meant for production use.
+> This is a toy project and is NOT meant for production use.

 ## Installation